 Easy Biking along the Bow River |

-This loop is narrower than the blue loop and resembles an easy mountain bike trail (probably why we liked it so much.)
-Expect a few more roots, dirt with pine needles in spots, and some loose gravel.
-Otherwise, it's pretty easy and most small children would have zero problems on it.
-Just maybe take the training wheels off first.
+Expect a few more roots on the trails past Engine Bridge, dirt with pine needles in spots, and some occasional loose gravel.
+Otherwise, it's pretty easy and most children would have no problems on it.
+Just take the training wheels off first.

 Larch Park Playground |